Altinn/altinn-studio-docs/content/app/app-dev-course/modul6/_index.en.md

 Lastly, we have looked at how to set up **data processing** that enables manipulation of data runtime.

 ### Solution
-If you did not manage to complete all the steps, we have an [example of a solution](https://altinn.studio/repos/ttd/tilflytter-sogndal-lf/src/branch/bolk/6) that you can use as inspiration.
+If you did not manage to complete all the steps, we have an [example solution](https://altinn.studio/repos/ttd/tilflytter-sogndal-lf/src/branch/bolk/6) that you can use as inspiration.

 ![Screenshot of data collecting page with repeating groups](/app/app-dev-course/modul6/data-rep-grupper-screenshot.png "Screenshot of data collecting page with repeating groups")